oehrlis/oudbase/local/oudbase/templates/create/oud12c_eus_ad_proxy/README.md

-# OUD Setup Files
+# OUD EUS AD Proxy Setup Files

-This folder contains all files executed after the OUD instance is initially created.
-Currently only bash scripts (.sh) LDIF files (.ldif) as well dsconfig batch files (.conf) are supported.
+This folder contains all files to setup a EUS OUD AD proxy instance with demo users.
+Corresponding bash files have to be used to setup / run .LDIF and .CONF files.

 - [00_init_environment](00_init_environment) Configuration file for instance specific settings like BaseDN, User OU etc.
 - [01_create_eus_proxy_instance.sh](01_create_eus_proxy_instance.sh) Script for creating the instance.
 Executes 'oud-setup'.